NendraHub/Covid19-Dashboard/README.md

 - Comparison of death and recovery rates across the region

 ## Dataset Overview
-The [dataset](https://www.kaggle.com/datasets/hendratno/covid19-indonesia) contains 3,493 rows with 38 columns, as follows:
+The [dataset](https://www.kaggle.com/datasets/hendratno/covid19-indonesia) contains 3,493 rows with 38 columns, but the ones I used are:
+- Date: Daily record of cases and deaths.
+- Province: Regional breakdown of data.
+- New Cases: Daily number of confirmed cases.
+- Total Cases: Cumulative count of confirmed cases.
+- New Deaths: Daily number of reported deaths.
+- Total Deaths: Cumulative count of deaths.
+- Recoveries: Total number of recovered cases.